ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 However, this "straightforward" implementation actually contains an issue which prevents it from being used as a proper chat client: when invoking `readLine()`, our program waits until the user enters a message.
 During this time, we can't see any messages which have been typed out by other users.
 Likewise, because we invoke `readLine()` after every received message, we would only ever see one new message at a time.

 You can also validate this for yourself: with the server process running, start two instances of the chat client by clicking play icon in the gutter in `client/src/main/kotlin/com/jetbrains/handson/chat/client/ChatClient.kt`.
-Use the tabs in the "Run" tool window to navigate between the two client instances, and send some messages back and forth.
+Use the tabs in the Run tool window to navigate between the two client instances, and send some messages back and forth.

 ![Run tool window](image-20201111191815343.png){width="1207"}